SoSly/RiverTale/docs/features/rivers/Cell-based Networks Build Plan.md

 - Search outward from player position in a spiral or expanding grid
 - Stop at first match (or configurable: find N nearest)
 - Search radius should be configurable, default ~10000 blocks
-- For performance, can limit to cells already cached, or compute on-demand up to a limit
+- For performance, can limit search radius or compute on-demand up to a limit

 **Validation:** Command exists with stub responses.
 Real functionality added as each feature becomes detectable.